microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

     New>Other...> Other>Empty File
    - Enter the name postBuild for File Name and add your required extension (.bat or .sh).
    - Click Finish
-   -  You should have a new file either named "postBuild.bat" or "postBuild.sh"
+   - A new file named "postBuild.bat" or "postBuild.sh" will be displayed.
    - Copy the following lines into the script file:
         To Fill Unused Space: